dirusulixes/test-site/src/sections/register.md

 type: register
 ---

+<p align="center">All deadlines are on 12 midnight End of Day, Anywhere on Earth</p>

 **<p align="center"><font size="5">Organised sessions (deadline 25 February 2022)</font></p>**
 If you would like to contribute by organizing a session focused on a particular topic, please submit a proposal including a description of that topic.
 Accepted sessions will be included in the submission form for presentations.